holland01/assessment-image-library/README.md

 As such, this implementation makes large usage of templates.
-The benefits of using a templated architecture is that it allows for users to adjust the usage of their data to different formats as necessary.
-Much of the same code can be used for the direct processing of the image data itself, regardless of its native type (e.g, 32 bit integer, float, a byte, etc.).
+The benefits of using a templated architecture is that it allows for users to adjust the usage of their data to different formats as necessary with little modification to the code itself.
+Much of the same code can be used for the direct processing of the image data, regardless of its native type (e.g, 32 bit integer, float, a byte, etc.).

 The downsides of this approach are the obvious code bloat and longer compile times.
 The code bloat is very unideal for embedded systems, considering that